Azure/missionlz/docs/esri.md

 <br>

-If you would like step by step guidance on how to deploy  ESRI’s ArcGIS Enterprise on Azure and access it with ArcGIS Pro GPU enabled Azure virtual desktops, check out the Azure Architetcure Center documentation -> [Deploy Esri ArcGIS Pro in Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/data/esri-arcgis-azure-virtual-desktop).
+If you would like step by step guidance on how to deploy  ESRI’s ArcGIS Enterprise on Azure and access it with ArcGIS Pro GPU enabled Azure virtual desktops, check out the Azure Architecture Center documentation -> [Deploy Esri ArcGIS Pro in Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/data/esri-arcgis-azure-virtual-desktop).
 This reference architecture includes guidance on VM sizes, Remote Desktop tool to log into AVD, etc.

 ## More options for quick start automated deployments for Azure Landing Zones